- Inspect the garlic for any mould. If you discover mould, do not use the head of garlic for this preparation.

 - Set the low-temperature oven to 70°C.

-- Ferment the garlic for six to eight weeks.
+- Blacken the garlic for six to eight weeks.
 Check after one week to see if the heads of garlic are starting to turn brown and if the skins are becoming moist from the moisture being extracted from the garlic cloves.

 - The fermentation process is complete when the garlic cloves have turned black, feel sticky, have shrunk a little, and can be crushed easily between your thumb and index finger.

 - Set the garlic aside at room temperature for 24 hours to dry.